joonion/the-art-of-coding/README.md

 # The Art of Coding
-Introduction to the art of coding for problem solving.
+This is the repository of the art of coding for problem solving.